La ruleta de la fortuna: Kids version (La ruleta de la fortuna junior)

-A short-lived kids Spanish version of Wheel 2000 (a.k.a Wheel of Fortune 2000) called La Ruleta de la Fortuna Junior hosted by Silvia Ruiz, briefly aired on Telecinco from 1998 until 1999.
+A short-lived kids Spanish version of Wheel 2000 (a.k.a Wheel of Fortune 2000) called La Ruleta de la Fortuna Junior (The Wheel of Fortune Junior) hosted by Silvia Ruiz, briefly aired on Telecinco from 1998 until 1999.

 Current version's (La ruleta de la suerte) gameplay

 Jorge Fernández hosts the program since 2006.
 The co-hostess is Laura Moure.
 There is also a music band in the show, formed by Joaquín Padilla (leader of Iguana Tango, voice and guitar), Chema (keyboard) and José (drums); they perform the songs of musical toss-up puzzles, and a song before the bonus round.

+On April 17, 2026, former announcer from the American version, Jim Thorntonmade a cameo apperance on the show in order to celebrate its 20th Anniversary.

+In 2026, a man named Brian Péreztemporarily replaces Moure as co-host in order to care for her daughter Zoe, although this is the first for the Spain version to have a male letter toucher for the series, he is the fourth of the international franchise to do so.
+Other versions that had male letter touchers were Yair Juri for La Rueda de la Surte in 2018, Lucas Loccisano for La Ruleta de tus Sueños and Niko Saarinen for Onnenpyörää VIP in 2021.

 The program starts with Joaquín presenting the contestants' names and welcoming Jorge and Laura.
 The three players begin the game with a toss-up worth €100, the lyrics of a song.
 The band performs this song after a contestant solves the puzzle.
 This toss-up puzzle determines interview order and the first spinner.

 The first puzzle after the musical toss-up is a regular puzzle.
 The second puzzle is the Hidden Letter puzzle (Panel de la letra oculta) in which the players can claim the Super Wild Card (Super Comodín).

 The next puzzles vary in every show, however, the Jackpot Puzzle (Panel con bote) is always the last one before the Bonus Round.

 As of September 13, 2016, each player would be guaranteed €100.
 Should a contestant end the show with no cash, they are awarded €100.

 The game is played the same as the basic U.S. game, but with a few exceptions.
 See the article Wheel of Fortune (American game show) for more information.

 The current version's podium color sequence is blue-red-yellow.